ftsrg-bta/lab-ethereum/vulnerabilities.md

 ## Execution engine

 - **Under/overflows**: The Ethereum Virtual Machine (EVM) can operate with 8, 16, 24, 32, ..., 256 bit signed or unsigned integers, which silently under/overflow without triggering an error.
 For example, `255 + 1 == 0` on 8 unsigned bits and `127 + 1 == -128` on 8 signed bits.
-Programmers should consider using the [SafeMath library](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/math/SafeMath.sol) for arithmetic operations.
+Since version 0.8.0, Solidity checks for under- and overflows, and reverts the transaction.
+In older versions, programmers should consider using the [SafeMath library](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/math/SafeMath.sol) for arithmetic operations.
 An infamous overflow [caused tokens to appear from nowhere](https://medium.com/@peckshield/alert-new-batchoverflow-bug-in-multiple-erc20-smart-contracts-cve-2018-10299-511067db6536).
 - **Immutable bugs**: An inherent property of the blockchain is that the code of a contract cannot be modified or patched after publication, even if a bug is discovered: the contract will stay there to be exploited.
 Note, that there are some patterns to kill a contract or to forward calls to a mutable address, but that again brings up new vulnerabilities (an attacker might kill or hijack the contract).
 Such patterns should be implemented with great care.
 - **Ether lost in transfer**: Sending Ether to an orphan address (e.g., the user lost the private key) is lost forever.
 - **Stack size limit**: Until a hard fork, it was possible to set up a long chain of calls (one less than the limit) and then finally call a victim contract.
 If the victim called some other function, it would fail with an exception due to the stack size limit.
 The victim contract might not have been expecting an exception.